ItzTas/TSTS-telegram-bot/README.md

 to see the comands run /help in the telegram chat

-due to limitations in the hardware the bot has a very bad ai but it is still possible to talk to it
+due to limitations in the hardware the bot has a very simple ai but it is still possible to talk to it